Mirandadaa/mica-gd300/_posts/106-9-1-basic-workflow.md

 Storyboarding is a process of creating still images from the beginning to the ending of a motion graphics piece.
 The number of boards depend on the length and complexity of the work.
 Nearly all video productions use storyboarding one way or another to save time in production stage but there a re some difference among different productions such as live action film, character animation and motion graphics.
 In motion graphics, it is expected that the boards will have the same quality as the final.

 ### animatics
 The boards alone cannot convey the timing of each shot or scene.
 Animatics is a process of laying down storyboards on timeline.
+Check out [this](https://vimeo.com/151327502) [example](https://vimeo.com/96559752).

 ### audio recording
 When there is a voice-over track that animation needs to sync to, the recording may be done earlier in the process.
 Selection of music tracks can come later in the process as well.